- Parents Home

 - Teach your child the skills needed to cross the street independently (looking both ways, listening for traffic), but continue to help your child cross the street until age 10 or older.

-- Make sure your child always wears a helmet when riding a bicycle (even one with training wheels).
+- Make sure your child always wears a helmet when riding a bicycle (even one with training wheels) or scooter.
 Do not allow your child to ride in the street.